Skip to main content

 By integrating the high-frequency, longitudinal data from wellness technologies with targeted, gold-standard clinical testing, we can create a dynamic, personalized model of an individual’s health, moving beyond population-based norms to truly individualized medicine.

 This integrated approach also allows for a more nuanced understanding of the dose-response relationship between an intervention and its physiological effect.
-For example, in the context of (TRT), wearable data can provide a real-time window into the effects of a given dose on sleep quality, recovery, and overall well-being.
+For example, in the context of testosterone replacement therapy (TRT), wearable data can provide a real-time window into the effects of a given dose on sleep quality, recovery, and overall well-being.

 This allows for a level of precision in dosing that is simply not possible with traditional, symptom-based management.
 By correlating subjective reports of well-being with objective physiological data, we can optimize treatment protocols to achieve the desired clinical outcome while minimizing the risk of side effects.